JahnelGroup/my-first-django-app/README.md

 sqlparse==0.3.0
 ```

-## Intialize the Project and Run Server
+## Initialize the Project and Run Server

 Use the [django-admin](https://docs.djangoproject.com/en/2.2/ref/django-admin/#django-admin-and-manage-py) command with the [startproject](https://docs.djangoproject.com/en/2.2/ref/django-admin/#startproject) switch to initialize your Django project.